jg-digital-media/block_editing_example/readme.md

 templates(d) -> index.html
 ```

+For Templates in Full Site Editing, you should use HTML files in the `templates` folder.
+For added efficiency and oranisation you can further split templates into parts and put them `parts` folder.
+A Block Editing theme must also include an `index.html` template inside the `templates` directory.

-The `index.php` should remain blank but remain in your theme files as a fallback file.
++ The `index.php` file should remain blank but remain in your theme files as a fallback file.
+(If Gutenburg plugin is not activated WordOress will look for this theme file.)

-These files are set up with full site block editing for WordPres in mind
++ These files are set up with full site block editing for WordPres in mind

   + Edit the template files to change the markup in the `templates` directory